Submitted by Kristian Lecours, Principal, Robert Randall Elementary School

 For math instruction, students in grades 4-6 have a block schedule.
 On one day, they rotate among small group instruction with the teacher, independent problem practice, and collaborative work with fellow students.
 On the next day, they spend an hour engaged in offline science instruction and an hour in the learning lab receiving online math instruction from ST Math.
 Students in grades K-3 do not have a block schedule for math each school day, they spend one hour engaged in face-to-face, teacher-led instruction; a half-hour receiving offline physical education instruction; and a half-hour engaged in online instruction from ST Math.

-During English language arts instruction, students in grades K-3 work through an in-class rotation that includes 30 minutes of online learning.
-Students in grades 4-6 have the same half-hour of online learning, except they rotate to the learning lab to receive the online instruction.
+During English language arts instruction, students in grades K-3 work through a lab rotation that includes 30 minutes of online learning.

 What are the teachers’ roles and responsibilities in both the online and offline components of this blended-learning program?